youyanggu/covid19_projections/maps.md

 ## Maps

-## Note: This page is no longer being maintained!
-Please visit the [home page](/) for the latest infections updates.
+## Note: This page is no longer being maintained.
+Please visit the [home page](/) for the latest infections updates for the US.

 * US maps (this page)
 * [View Global maps](/maps-global)